canonical/lxd/doc/container-environment.md

 The API is [documented here](dev-lxd.md).

 ## LXCFS
-If LXCFS is present on the host, it will automatically be setup for the container.
+If LXCFS is present on the host, it will automatically be set up for the container.

 This normally results in a number of `/proc` files being overridden through bind-mounts.
-On older kernels a virtual version of `/sys/fs/cgroup` may also be setup by LXCFS.
+On older kernels a virtual version of `/sys/fs/cgroup` may also be set up by LXCFS.